Current position

 - Bereavement leave: there is no statutory right for employees to take bereavement leave following a death, except for parents, who can take one or two weeks’ parental bereavement leave following the death of a child from 24 weeks due to pregnancy complications until the child reaches 18.
 Paid leave in these circumstances is a day one right.

 - Bereavement leave: the Act introduces a new statutory right to protected bereavement leave, extending the existing day one right to a wider group, including those who experience pregnancy loss before 24 weeks.
+This provision is expected to come into force in 2027.

 Impact